rollup/rollup/docs/999-big-list-of-options.md

   ☢️ *This value is deprecated and will be removed in a future Rollup version.*

+There are some additional options that have an effect on the generated interop code:

+- Setting [`output.exernalLiveBindings`](guide/en/#outputexternallivebindings) to `false` will generate simplified namespace helpers as well as simplified code for extracted default imports.
+- Setting [`output.freeze`](guide/en/#outputfreeze) to `false` will prevent generated interop namespace objects from being frozen.

 #### output.intro/output.outro
 Type: `string | (() => string | Promise<string>)`<br>
 CLI: `--intro`/`--outro <text>`